 Jacqui Cressey, Head of Conference Services at Downing College, says: “With more and more existing and potential clients contacting us through the Conferences & Functions website, we recognise how central this is to increasing our business.
 We require a responsive and visually attractive website to improve customer experience.
 We chose Mobas as they quickly understood our vision for how the re-launched website should look and function, and we were impressed with their solid track record and collaborative approach to working with their clients. ”

-Jon Parsons, Head of Digital at Mobas, says: “We are delighted to have been appointed by Downing College.
+Jon Parsons, Head of Digital at Mobas, says: “We are delighted to have been appointed as their digital agency.
 Our approach is different from that of many other agencies.
 We always place the audience at the centre of our scoping process, which ultimately makes for a more engaging website that in turn delivers to the clients KPI’s and objectives.”

 Mobas’ comprehensive scoping process involves a series of meetings and workshops to engage its development team, project and account managers in getting its clients to identify and describe their key audiences, existing and new, their expectations, numbers, values key user stories and information requirements.
 Mobas likes to work together with clients and their real customers in capturing key user stories.